On the properties of X-ray corona in Seyfert 1 galaxies

 \section{Summary}

 In this study, we analysed the 3$-$79 {\it NuSTAR} spectra of a sample of 112 Seyfert 1 galaxies, the data for which were publicly available between August 2013 and May 2022 in {\it NuSTAR} Master Catalog.
 The motivation is to carry out a systematic study of the coronal properties of Seyfert 1 type AGN.
-From the physical model fits to the spectrum of 112 source spectra, we could constrain $\rm{E_{cut}}$ in 73 sources.
-For these, we carried out a physically motivated Comptonization model that fits the spectra to derive various coronal properties.
+From the physical model fits to the spectrum of 112 sources, we could constrain $\rm{E_{cut}}$ in 73 sources.
+We used physically motivated Comptonization models to derive various physical coronal properties.
 We could constrain $\rm{kT_{e}}$ in 42 sources.
-The results of this study are summarized below: \begin{enumerate} \item From the Model$-$1 fitting of the source spectra, we calculated the median value of $\Gamma$ to be 1.79$\pm$0.18.
-Using Model$-$2, we derived a median of 1.84$\pm$0.12 for $\Gamma$.
+The results of this study are summarized below: \begin{enumerate} \item Using Model$-$1, we estimated the median value of $\Gamma$ to be 1.79$\pm$0.02.
+Using Model$-$2, we derived a median of 1.86$\pm$0.01 for $\Gamma$.

-\item When considering an upper limit of 1000 keV for the censored $\rm{E_{cut}}$ measurements, and accounting for the asymmetric errors in the constrained $\rm{E_{cut}}$ values, the median value for $\rm{E_{cut}}$ across the entire sample is determined to be 153$\pm$8 keV.
-In the sub-sample with moderate accretion rates ($\rm{\lambda_{Edd}}<$0.1), the median $\rm{E_{cut}}$ is found to be 158$\pm$11 keV, while in the sub-sample with high accretion rates ($\rm{\lambda_{Edd}}>$0.1), the median $\rm{E_{cut}}$ is 150$\pm$10 keV.
+\item The median values, as calculated using Model-1, were 104$\pm$8 keV and 173$\pm$18 keV for the best-fitted constrained and unconstrained values of $\rm{E_{cut}}$, respectively.
+When considering an upper limit of 1000 keV for the censored $\rm{E_{cut}}$ measurements and accounting for the asymmetric errors in the constrained $\rm{E_{cut}}$ values, the median value for $\rm{E_{cut}}$ across the entire sample was determined to be 153$\pm$8 keV.
+In the sub-sample with moderate accretion rates ($\rm{\lambda_{Edd}}<$0.1), the median $\rm{E_{cut}}$ was found to be 158$\pm$11 keV, while in the sub-sample with high accretion rates ($\rm{\lambda_{Edd}}>$0.1), the median $\rm{E_{cut}}$ is 150$\pm$10 keV.

-\item Using both the controlled and censored $\rm{kT_{e}}$ (considering an upper bound of 150 keV), the median value of $\rm{kT_{e}}$ is calculated to be 48$\pm$5 keV.
+\item The median values of constrained and unconstrained $\rm{kT_{e}}$ as estimated using Model$-$2 were 24$\pm$2 keV and 24$\pm$3 keV respectively.
+Using both the controlled and censored $\rm{kT_{e}}$ (considering an upper bound of 150 keV), the median value of $\rm{kT_{e}}$ was calculated to be 48$\pm$5 keV.